Michdo93/Michdo93/README.md

 - [Shoop](https://www.shoop.de/invite/wviejvzt0t/)
 - Easter is just around the corner and we want you to enjoy this festive season with extra benefits.
 Invite your friends now and you'll receive a €15 bonus for every invitation.
 Of course, your friends won't go away empty-handed and will be rewarded with a €15 bonus.
 Celebrate Easter with double the joy this year - it's never been easier to give each other presents and save big at the same time!
 Please note: Your bonus will not be visibly earmarked at first.
 As soon as your friend has collected €10 in available cashback, you will receive your bonus.
 If your friends register with Shoop during the promotion period (i.e. from 18/03/2024 from 10:00 am to 24/03/2024 at 11:59 pm) and then make a purchase for at least €10 gross via Shoop within 7 days, they will receive their bonus!
 - [GETMORE](https://bit.ly/4cxqzWI)
-- It's worth recommending them, because every friend receives a one-off 5 euro bonus1 and a permanent 10% commission from their cashback2 .
+- It's worth recommending them, because every friend receives a one-off 5 euro bonus and a permanent 10% commission from their cashback.
 Of course, this doesn't reduce anything for your friend!
 If he invites a friend himself, he will receive 5% commission from his friend's Cashback2 on top.